 Discuss the characteristics of your community that make it unique.
 Include places, physical traits, important people, population, popular qualities, weather, industries and attractions, historic events, recurring events, and shared values.

-Now it is the students' turn to tell stories of giving.
-The goal of this lesson is for student groups to create a documentary about the local community and highlight at least one local philanthropist.
+Now it is our turn to tell stories of giving.
 The movie itself will be an act of philanthropy because it will be shared and make the community a better place as it honors civic virtue (the behaviors that promote the success of the community).

-The students will work in small production groups of 5-8 students to create documentaries.
-Assign students to groups or use another system for determining groups.
+The youth work in small production groups of 5-8 people to create their documentaries.

-Give the students a due date and guidelines for the final documentary.
-See Handout Two: Documentary Planning Guide.
+Set a due date and provide guidelines for the final documentary.
+See handout Documentary Planning Guide.
 The small groups should start planning their interviews and research: